Tartiflettus/VN_project/README.md

 - Compiles without problem on windows platform, but doesn't work at all.
 A use of gdb tells us that the program is starting, but no other messages are displayed.
 - todo : background handlers, managing many Editors to make a complete scenario in one session.
 - current work : ChoiceSelector, Button.
+- A work around signals and slots like in Qt may be useful.